acce-cloud/oodt-0.3-rmq-test-workflow/README.md

   docker node ls

-* Start the OODT services, deploying the Docker containers onto the appropriate swarm nodes:
+* a) Start the OODT services, deploying the Docker containers onto the appropriate swarm nodes:

   ./step3_node1.sh